Christopher Gaudi

 Mr. Gaudi has appeared as Guest Principal Oboe with the Aspen Chamber Orchestra and the Atlanta, Seattle, and Puerto Rico Symphony Orchestras.
 He is also a regular substitute with the Metropolitan Opera and has performed with the Cleveland Orchestra, the Los Angeles Philharmonic, and on multiple occasions at the White House.
 Internationally, he has performed with the Auckland Philharmonia and Orchestra Wellington in New Zealand.

-He has participated in many of the country’s leading festivals, including the Aspen Music Festival, Kent/Blossom, Mainly Mozart, Mostly Mozart, the New York String Orchestra Seminar, the Interlochen Arts Camp, and the Spoleto Festival in Italy.
+He has participated in many of the country’s leading festivals, including the Aspen Music Festival, Kent/Blossom, Mainly Mozart, Mostly Mozart, the New York String Orchestra Seminar, Interlochen Arts Camp, and the Spoleto Festival in Italy.

 Performance Excerpts